 It will also save you a lot of time in the spring when it is time to open again!

-Steps to Closing Your Pool
+Follow This Guide to Close Your Pool

 The actual process of closing a pool only takes a few hours.
 Most of the time will be spent preparing, testing, and cleaning the pool.